sugaryourcoffee/monitoring/docs/ganglia.md

 Node (*gmond*) is not sending data
 ----------------------------------
-A problem might be that the wrong interface is used (see [ Cluster doens't show all nodes in the web interface]()).
+A problem might be that the wrong interface is used (see [ Cluster doesn't show all nodes in the web interface]()).
 You can also check whether you are able to send data over the port *8649*.
 This can be done with `netcat`.